River Ant – Dilham to Irstead

 Sutton Staithe like at Stalham is cut off from the village by the A149, but lucky enough the Sutton Staithe Hotel is adjacent to it.
 Norfolk’s tallest mill built in 1789 –

 Back on the River Ant continue along the river as it gently meanders through trees towards Barton Broad.
 On the right just before Barton Broad is the turning for Barton Turf and Pennygate Staithe.

-There are moorings on the right bank at Paddy’s Lane which are linked to the village by a boarded walk, recently renewed.
+There are moorings on the right bank at Paddy’s Lane which are linked to the village by a boarded walk.
 Pennygate Staithe has room for three boats and includes a water point and refuse disposal.
 Cox Brothers boatyard is adjacent to the staithe, the ‘clink clink’ of the yacht masts and the setting sun over the village make this an idyllic overnight mooring.
 The village itself is a mixture of old and new properties, and has a large slightly sunken village green with adjacent public telephone, the shop has long since closed and there is no pub.